lecritch/webscraping_seattle-chicago-ds/README.md

 We can now do some analysis on the data.
 For example, we can use a regular expression and the Series.str.extract method to pull out the numeric temperature values:

 We could then find the mean of all the high and low temperatures:

-We could also only select the rows that happen at night: